Fort Myers Guardianship Attorney

 Should the court agree a guardianship is warranted, you will need to submit an additional petition requesting the appointment of a guardian.
 You can nominate someone else to serve as the guardian or ask to become the guardian yourself.

 You will need dedicated legal representation if the court-appointed examining committee does not believe your loved one is incompetent.
 You may also encounter problems if other family members disagree over who should serve as the ward’s guardian.
-At The Law Office of Kelly L. Fayer, P.A., we have the skills and experience required to capably handle these disputes.
+At The Law Office of Kelly L. Fayer, P.A., our guardianship lawyer in Fort Myers has the skills and experience required to capably handle these disputes.

 Guardianship of a Minor